GeekyShiva/messenger-chatbot/README.md

 The code is a replica of what has been implemented with the page given above and can be utilised for learning purposes.

+This parrot messenger bot has the following requirements and dependencies:
+- Node.js
+- Heroku
+- Git
+- Code Editor (I have used **Visual Studio Code** for obvious reasons :P)

 **Build process and dependencies will be updated soon**